- Fast Facts

 - Encourage your friends and neighbors to buy local.
 If they are not local to our CSA or farmers' market locations, a great resource for nationwide sources of local food is localharvest.org.

 6. What happens in the case of a crop failure?

 Because we are a diversified farm with a very experienced farmer at the helm, it is highly unlikely that a total crop failure, farm-wide, would occur.
 Occasionally, certain particular crops or varieties may not do well due to weather conditions such as hail or extreme cold or drought, but where some crops may fail, others often thrive.
 Diversity is the key to ensuring a good supply of produce through the season.

 As a member of a CSA, you are assuming some amount of risk.
 The threat of total crop failure due to disastrous weather conditions or major pest invasion is there, but unlikely.
 After growing crops for 25 years without any major failures, we feel confident that the supply of produce you receive will be what you'd expect.
 However, if we get completely nailed by a disaster such as Hurricane Sandy, which literally destroyed fall crops on farms in New Jersey in 2012, we know you will understand that is completely out of our control and we may, in extreme circumstances, not be able to supply what you were expecting.

 The 'good years', of which there have been many, more than make up for the occasional 'bad year'.
 As a member, you join us in sharing that risk.

-This is our ninth year offering the vegetable share!
+This is our 10th year offering the vegetable share!

 We started the Veggie Share in 2008 to supply members with a wide range of really fresh and tasty vegetables.
 We grow a number of heirloom varieties and have developed our own varieties of sweet peppers, carrots, beets, tomatoes, and eggplant, so most of our veggies are perfectly suited to our particular soil and growing conditions.